qabbes/etf-dashboard/progress.md

 # 📈 ETF Tracker Project — Progress & Roadmap

-This document tracks progress on building a cloud-native ETF tracker using Terraform, AWS (S3, Lambda, DynamoDB), and React.
+This document tracks progress on building a cloud-native ETF tracker using Terraform, AWS (S3, Lambda), and React.
 The goal is to showcase DevOps, Infra-as-Code, and modern frontend skills.

 ---